-XYData A dataframe or matrix with two columns.
+xYData A dataframe or matrix with two columns.
 Each row contains information about the x and y positition in the field for that observation.

-groupVector Vector with the same length as xYData containing information about the group euclidSpaceData kNeighK The number of nearest neighbors.
+groupVector Vector with the same length as xYData containing information about the group identity of each observation.